 Filing a Wrongful Death Claim

 A wrongful death case is a civil action stemming from the death of a loved one.
 In these cases, the person’s death may have been caused by someone’s negligence or recklessness, or it may have been caused intentionally.
 A person’s wrongful death claim in Boynton Beach is a means of pursuing compensation for the lost support and services of their loved one, and for the anguish and suffering the wrongful death has caused them.

 Compassionate Boynton Beach wrongful death lawyers can help their client determine who is at fault in their wrongful death claim.
 Lawsuits can be brought against many types of parties, such as:

 Proving that the cause of death was a direct result of an unintentional negligent or willful act or omission is the duty of the party bringing the claim.
 This will require a thorough investigation of the incident.

 To prove negligence, the claim must establish that the party or parties responsible for the death had a “duty of care” not to cause harm to the victim, that such duty was breached, that the breach caused the death, and that the event caused damages.

-Boynton Beach wrongful death attorneys understand the intricacies of these types of cases and can fight passionately to recover compensation on your behalf.
+The Boynton Beach wrongful death attorneys at Kogan & DiSalvo understand the intricacies of these types of cases and can fight passionately to recover compensation on your behalf.
 They can determine if your claim falls within the statute of limitations, which puts a time limit on how long you have to file your claim after your loved one’s death.

 Florida law in this area is complex and laws can and do have exceptions.
 Therefore, it is in your best interest to know and protect your legal rights by calling skilled wrongful death lawyers in Boynton Beach to discuss your situation.
 Your attorney can explain your rights, conduct investigations to prove the negligence or willful act involved, and negotiate the best possible result in seeking damages for the loss of a loved one.